CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 The CLRX assembler allow to use one of two ways to configure kernel setup: for human (`.config`) and for quick recompilation (kernel setup, stub, metadata content).

+In HSA layout mode the kernel codes in single main code section and no code section for each kernel.

 ## Register usage setup

 The CLRX assembler automatically sets number of used VGPRs and number of used SGPRs.